-The first leg of the trick features a scenic river cruise down the Mulgrave River, where it’s possible to spot crocodiles on the shores.
-The excellent team on board also provide you with your snorkelling gear, hot drinks, morning tea and an introduction and safety briefing.
+The first leg of the trick features a scenic river cruise down the Mulgrave River, where it's possible to spot crocodiles on the shores.
+The excellent team on board also provides you with your snorkelling gear, hot drinks, morning tea and an introduction and safety briefing.

 What I loved most about this first river cruise is that it was very informative.
 The expert Reef Guides on board explained to me the importance of the mangrove ecosystems like the ones in the Mulgrave River and how they play a role in creating healthy reefs.

 After just 30 minutes, we were already making landfall on the beautiful Frankland Islands.
 This tour only stops on Normanby Island, which is the only "Green" Marine Parks Zone.
 What this means is that it is protected from fishing activities, creating a nursery for fish, turtles and marine life!

 We grabbed our gear, hopped off the boat and headed over to the sheltered picnic area.

 Included in the Frankland Islands tour from Cairns is a Snorkel Safari tour.
 Usually, I prefer to just explore on my own but for the first time, I am very happy that I ended up joining in.

 That's because our professional Reef Guide Michele was the most knowledgeable and passionate guide I've ever met!
 She taught me so much about the reef, pointed out many different corals and managed to spot 7 turtles in a single snorkelling session!